-Did you know that more than one-half of your home’s energy costs are needed for your heating and cooling?
-This is the reason why it’s so important to secure an energy-efficient HVAC system.
+Where you aware that more than one-half of your home’s energy costs are for your heating and cooling?
+That’s why it’s so important to secure an energy-efficient HVAC system.

-Furnace efficiency standards were last modified to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system calculates how effective your furnace is at converting natural gas into heat.
-An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while creating heat.
+Furnace efficiency standards were last updated to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system illustrates how effective your furnace is at combusting natural gas into heat.
+An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while generating heat.

-In 2022, President Biden recommended new energy-efficiency standards for residential gas furnaces that would substantially reduce emissions, save consumers money and encourage sustainability.
+In 2022, President Biden proposed new energy-efficiency standards for residential gas furnaces that would greatly lower emissions, save customers money and promote sustainability.

 - Save Americans $1.9 billion annually.

-So what does all of this mean for your existing furnace in 2023?
-As of now, not much, as the proposed rule will not go into effect until 2029 at the earliest and does not affect furnaces that are already in use.
+With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
+As of now, next to nothing, as the proposed rule won't go into effect until 2029 at the earliest and does not affect furnaces that are already in use.

-But if your furnace is nearing the end of its life and a replacement is needed in soon, highly energy-efficient furnaces are now available.
-Find out how these furnaces can save you money on your utility bills.
+But if you are considering furnace replacement in soon, highly energy-efficient furnaces are now available.
+Learn how these furnaces can save you money on your utility bills.

 Guide to Condensing Furnaces